 The meta-analysis of the median LOS per year for those with at least one admission by anomaly subgroup is presented in Table 3; measures of heterogeneity and number of registers included in each meta-analysis of the median LOS can be seen in Appendix 3, Table S4.
 Overall, the median LOS for the reference children was 3.0 days (95% CI: 2.3-3.7) in the first year and 0.4 days per year (95% CI: 0.2-0.5) at ages 1-4 years.
 The median LOS for the EUROCAT children was 7.9 days (95% CI: 7.0-8.8) in the first year and 1.0 days per year (95% CI: 0.7-1.2) at ages 1-4 years.
 The median LOS in the first year for children with severe CHD was 23.7 days (95% CI: 22.0-25.4).
 Children with gastro-intestinal anomalies, including abdominal wall defects, also had very long median LOS in the first year ranging from 18.1 days (95% CI: 14.9-21.2) for children with omphalocele to 37.4 days (95% CI: 31.3-43.5) for children with oesophageal atresia.
 For children with facial clefts, renal anomalies and limb anomalies the median LOS was much shorter in the first year.
 For children with Down syndrome, the median LOS was 14.8 days (95%CI 12.9-16.7) in the first year.
 The median LOS per year at ages 1-4 years was highest for children with hypoplastic left heart (4.2 days, 95% CI: 2.4-5.9).
 For children with hydrocephalus, AVSD, Tetralogy of Fallot and mitral valve anomalies, the median LOS was 2.0-2.3 days per year at ages 1-4 years.
 For all other anomaly subgroups, the median LOS was less than 2 days per year in this age group.
 The estimated pooled median LOS as well as the registry-specific median LOS for <1 year are presented in Figure 2 for the reference children and the three selected anomaly subgroups.
 Except for ano-rectal atresia and stenosis, where little inter-registry variation in median LOS is seen, there is high heterogeneity (I2 >75%) between registries for the remaining subgroups.

+Appendix 4 gives the proportions of children with each anomaly who have an isolated anomaly and their hospitalisations and median LOS.
+The same patterns are seen in children with isolated anomalies as in Table 2 and 3, and for the majority of anomalies children with isolated anomalies spend around 1 day less in hospital in their first year of life.
+The main exception was for children with AVSD, where children with an isolated AVSD spent 18.5 days compared to 29.4 days for all children with an AVSD.
+After the first year of life the differences are much smaller at around 0.2 days less for most isolated anomalies.